ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/taxonomyentryfield.md

 # TaxonomyEntry Field Type

-TaxonomyEntry is a general purpose Field Type that can select only one taxonomy entry (tag or product type).
+TaxonomyEntry is a general purpose Field Type that can store only one taxonomy entry (tag or product type).
 It is used as a parent while creating a tag or category.

 | Name           | Internal name         | Expected input |